There are opportunities in energy at all education levels.

 If you're coming from another field, you may find that the knowledge and skills you gained there apply to the energy field as well.
 Energy careers use a variety of skills from engineering and technical skills to soft skills such as communication, sales, and customer service.

 Do energy industry jobs have long-term advancement opportunities?

 There are a wide variety of jobs in an energy company.
 There are stories of skilled craft employees who have moved up the ranks into senior management and have even become CEOs.
 But this is not for everyone.
 Many energy employees love their careers as "first responders" and want to spend their time helping their coworkers and the public.

 Learn more about how to enter and advance in energy:

 - View energy majors (fields of study).

-- View a list of energy programs or locate energy programs on a map.
+- View a list of energy programs.

 - Find short-term and low-cost energy training opportunities.

-- Learn more about energy apprenticeship programs or locate potential energy apprenticeship sponsors on a map.
+- Learn more about energy apprenticeship programs.

 - Learn where your energy career might take you in five, 10, or 15 years by viewing career paths in wind, ethanol, residential energy efficiency, commercial energy efficiency, or electric power transmission and distribution energy sectors.